-To modify the properties of existing publications or articles (Sybase Central):
+To modify the properties of existing publications or articles (Sybase Central)

-- 1 Connect to the database as a user who owns the publication or as a user with DBA authority. - 2 Right-click the publication or article and choose Properties from the popup menu. - 3 Configure the desired properties.
+- 1. Connect to the database as a user who owns the publication or as a user with DBA authority. - 2.
+Right-click the publication or article and choose Properties from the popup menu. - 3.
+Configure the desired properties.

-❖ To add articles (Sybase Central):
+❖ To add articles (Sybase Central)

-- 1 Connect to the database as a user who owns the publication or as a user with DBA authority. - 2 Open the Publications folder (located within the SQL Remote folder). - 3 Open the publication container. - 4 Double-click Add Article. - 5 In the Create a New Article wizard, do the following: - Choose a table and click Next. - ♦ Choose the number of columns.
+- 1. Connect to the database as a user who owns the publication or as a user with DBA authority. - 2.
+In the left pane, open the Publications folder. - 3.
+Select the publication you want to add an article to. - From the File menu, choose New ➤ Article.
+The Article Creation wizard appears. - 5.
+In the Article Creation wizard, do the following:

+- Choose a table and click Next. - ♦ Choose the columns for the article.
 Click Next. - Enter a WHERE clause (if desired).
-Click Next. - Create a subscription expression (if desired). - 6 Click OK to create the article.
+Click Next. - ◆ Create a SUBSCRIBE BY restriction (if desired). - 6.
+Click Finish to create the article.

-To remove articles (Sybase Central):
+❖ To remove articles (Sybase Central)

-- 1 Connect to the database as a user who owns the publication or as a user with DBA authority. - 2 Open the Publications folder (located within the SQL Remote folder). - 3 Open the publication container. - 4 Right-click the article you want to delete and choose Delete from the popup menu.
+- Connect to the database as a user who owns the publication or as a user with DBA authority. - 2.
+Open the Publications folder. - 3.
+Select the publication you want to remove an article from. - 4.
+Right-click the article you want to delete and choose Delete from the popup menu.

-To modify an existing publication (SQL):
+To modify an existing publication (SQL)

-- 1 Connect to the database as a user who owns the publication or as a user with DBA authority. - 2 Connect to a database with DBA authority. - 3 Execute an ALTER PUBLICATION statement. - The following statement adds the customer table to the pub_contact publication.
+- 1. Connect to the database as a user who owns the publication or as a user with DBA authority. - 2.
+Connect to a database with DBA authority. - 3.
+Execute an ALTER PUBLICATION statement. - ♦ The following statement adds the customer table to the pub\contact publication.